Umangwalia09/macdonalds-analysis-using-R/README.md

 # macdonalds-analysis-using-R
-I have done tha macdonalds food analysis using R language
+I have done the macdonalds food analysis using R language